 2.)
 Dummy covers require that every part of the original cover is removed.
 This can sometimes mean the hydronic system has to be drained.
 Such a maneuver would significantly add to the labor cost, but I have chosen to assume this procedure is not necessary for most renovation projects.

+3.)
 One of the most misunderstood aspects of the dummy cover renovation solution is the difficulties associated with changing out numerous bits of sheet metal that were never intended to be replaced.
-Nailing the back plate to the wall was a great way to ensure they’d only be coming off if a saw blade could get between the back of the heater and the Sheetrock.
-I have spoken with hundreds of plumbers and hands-on heating technicians over the years.
-I have yet to meet one that has told me the job is easy and it’s the type of work they like to get.
-If you’ve ever replaced your baseboard heater covers with dummies, please leave a comment.
+Nailing the back plate to the wall was a great way to ensure they'd only be coming off if a saw blade could get between the back of the heater and the sheetrock.
+It's not an easy job.